-One of the biggest issues that SaaS businesses face is keeping consumers engaged long-term.
-To ensure that your users don't drop off after their first visit or during the initial few days, you need to optimize your SaaS user experience.
+One of the biggest issues that SaaS businesses face today is keeping consumers engaged long-term.
+If you want to make sure you don’t lose your users up front, you need to optimize your SaaS user experience.

 - Nothing more than the bare essentials.
-Most websites and apps that are considered to have good UX, follow minimalism.
-If you don’t think something needs to be there, it probably shouldn’t.
+Most websites and apps considered to have good UX adopt a minimalist approach.
+If you don’t think something needs to be there, it probably doesn’t.

-- The more memorable your UX is, the more likely you are to keep your visitors.
-There are several opportunities in UX design that allow for expression of personality.
+- Memorable.
+The more memorable your UX, the more likely you are to keep your visitors.
+There are opportunities in UX design to express brand personality.
 The 404 page is one such example.

 1. Make an impression with onboarding

-Onboarding is critical because this is where your consumers decide if they should stick with you or find an alternative solution.
+Onboarding is critical because it’s the stage when your consumers decide; will they stick with you, or will they look for an alternative solution.
 Don’t be fooled.
 A poor onboarding experience can kill your growth and your business.

 Flow is key.
-Since you’re probably using your SaaS platform and email to run onboarding, it’s important to create a winning combination of the two to initiate people who sign up.
+Since it’s likely you’re using your SaaS platform and email to run the onboarding, it’s important to make that a winning combination.
 Here are a few great examples.

-- The benefit-focused flow: Describes the top 2-3 advantages your service enables and explains how users can experience them via your tool.
+- The benefit-focused flow: Describes the top 2-3 advantages of your service and how users can experience them with your tool.

-Duolingo’s onboarding begins with the service, so users get a taste before they’re led to a sign-up form that clearly states its USP.
+Duolingo’s onboarding begins by introducing the service, so users get a taste before they’re led to a sign-up form that clearly states its USP.

-- The action-focused flow: Talks about the basic 2-3 actions on the tool and explains how they can be orchestrated.
+- The action-focused flow: Talks about the basic 2-3 actions on the tool and explains how they can be utilized.

-Some tools that are complex require a combination of all three flows to create an onboarding experience that is compelling enough.
+Some more complex tools require a combination of all three flows to create a sufficiently compelling onboarding experience.

 2. Establish systems of support across platforms